informatics-isi-edu/chaise/docs/user-docs/installation.md

     WEB_INSTALL_ROOT=/var/www/html/
     CHAISE_REL_PATH=chaise/
     ```
     Which means Chaise build folder will be copied to `/var/www/html/chaise/` location by default.
-And Chaise will be access by `/chaise/` URL path when deployed.
+And the URL path of Chaise is `/chaise/`.
 If that is not the case in your deployment, you should modify the variables accordingly.

     Notes:
     - All the variables MUST have a trailing `/`.